krzys9876/simple_xlsx_writer/README.md

 Standard *pandas* creates files of about **40**MB.
 The simple_xls_writer's file is as small as **8**MB which makes it more *email friendly*.

-(Of course when saving modified file it gets much bigger but this not the point).
+(Of course when saving modified file it gets much bigger but that's not the point).

 ## Usage